Siteation/magento2-storeinfo-payments/README.md

 This feature also provides additional functions for more flexibility in showing your configured payment methods to be displayed on your store.

+### CreditCard method unbundling

+By default Siteation StoreInfo Payments module will bundle all CreditCard methods.

+You can disable this feature trough the admin option found in Stores → Configuration → Siteation → Payment methods.

 ## Supported Payment options as Icon

 > [!NOTE]